eliasffyksen/MiniSnakes/README.md

     '''This is where the magic happens :) '''
 ```

-Now that we've got everythhing set up; Buckle up Buckaroo, because this is going
+Now that we've got all of the formalities out of the way; Buckle up Buckaroo,
-to be a wild ride.
+because this is going to be a wild ride.

 ## Encodings